 A treatment for active systemic lupus erythematosus (SLE), dapirolizumab pegol, is in clinical development.
-In October 2018, UCB and its partner Biogen announced top-line results from a Phase 2b study.
-While the primary endpoint of the study was not met (p=0.06), the study did demonstrate consistent and potentially meaningful improvements for the majority of clinical endpoints in patients treated with dapirolizumab pegol compared with placebo.
-In June 2019, UCB and Biogen initiated preparations for a phase 3 program with dapirolizumab pegol in patients with SLE despite standard-ofcare treatment.
-The program is expected to start in H1 2020.
+In 2020, UCB and Biogen initiated a phase 3 program with dapirolizumab pegol in patients with SLE and results are currently expected in H1 2024.
 UCB and Biogen work on a 50/50 cost and profit share basis.

-(d) Clinical Development Pipeline
+Clinical Development Pipeline